raspberrypilearning/encoded-art/en/step_3.md

 ![A screenshot of the output of the example project.
 There is a dark blue background, a blue square, a blue circle and an orange triangle.](images/shape-functions.PNG)

+--- /task ---

+--- task ---

 **Debug:**

+--- collapse ---
+---
+title: Error: `shape_1() takes exactly 2 arguments (1 given)`
+---
++ When you defined your function you decided how many parameters it needed.
+You need to make sure that when you call the function, it has the same number of parameters.

+--- /collapse ---

+--- collapse ---
+---
+title: Only one shape appears
+---
++ Check that you have **called** each shape function
++ The shapes might be there, but on top of each other.
+To change this you could call one function at a time by commented out the other two function calls with a hashtag `#`

+--- /collapse ---

+--- collapse ---
+---
+title: The drawings are not the right shape/size
+---
++ Check that you have entered your parameters the right way round.

+--- /collapse ---

 --- /task ---